cristianbuse/VBA-MemoryTools/README.md

 ## Testing
 Just import [TestLibMemory.bas](https://github.com/cristianbuse/VBA-MemoryTools/blob/master/src/Test/TestLibMemory.bas) module and run method ```RunAllTests```.
 On failure, execution will stop on the first failed Assert.

-All 10 parametric properties are thoroughly tested.
 Please [raise an issue](https://github.com/cristianbuse/VBA-MemoryTools/issues/new) if any test is failing.

-## Notes
-* CopyMemory API is also exposed just in case the main methods are not satisfying the requirement (e.g. copy 50 bytes at once)

 ## License
 MIT License